-- · Operate a single landfill tipping face for the vast majority of the waste. - Tipping area to be a maximum of 30 m wide. - · Waste lifts to be a maximum of 2 m in height. - Batter down from tipping face to base of lift to be at a minimum slope of 1V/3H. - All landfilling to be in accordance with the Rural Landfill Regulations or any future licence conditions.
+- Operate a single landfill tipping face for the vast majority of the waste. - Maintain a small exposed tipping area. - Tipping area to be a maximum of 30 m wide. - Waste lifts to be a maximum of 2 m in height. - Batter down from tipping face to base of lift to be at a minimum slope of 1V:3H - · All landfilling to be in accordance with the Rural Landfill Regulations.